 If a cached PMKSA is used in FT Initial Mobility Domain Association, the cached MPMK is used to derive the PMK-R0 of a new FT key hierarchy (see 12.7.1.6 (FT key hierarchy)).
 The PMKID indicated by the STA in the (Re)Association Request frame and message 1 of the FT 4-way handshake (when FILS authentication is not used) or FILS Authentication frame (when FILS authentication is used) is the PMKID of the cached PMKSA as defined in 12.7.1.6.3 (PMK-R0) (i.e. not the PMKR0Name or PMKR1Name of the FT key hierarchy that was derived when the PMKSA was originally established).
 The PMKR1Name indicated in RSNE in messages 2 and 3 of the FT 4-way handshake (when FILS authentication is not used) or in (Re)Association Request and Response frames (when FILS authentication is used) is the PMKR1Name of the newly derived FT key hierarchy (see 13.4 (FT initial mobility domain association).

-Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs and whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request; and if so, it shall assert possession of that PMKSA by beginning the 4-way handshake after association has completed and shall include the PMKID in message 1 (see 12.7.6.2 4-way handshake message 1).
-If the Authenticator does not have a PMKSA for the PMKIDs in the (Re)Association Request, its behavior depends on how the PMKSA was established.
+Upon receipt of a (Re)Association Request frame with one or more PMKIDs following Open System authentication or (only in the case of a DMG AP) if IEEE 802.11 authentication was not performed, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs and whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request; and if so, it shall assert possession of that PMKSA by beginning the 4-way handshake after association has completed and shall include the PMKID in message 1 (see 12.7.6.2 4-way handshake message 1).
+If the Authenticator does not have a PMKSA for the PMKIDs in the (Re)Association Request or the AKM does not match, its behavior depends on how the PMKSA was established.
 If SAE authentication was used to establish the PMKSA, then the AP shall reject (re)association by sending a (Re)Association Response frame with status code STATUS_INVALID_PMKID.
 Note that this allows the non-AP STA to fall back to full SAE authentication to establish another PMKSA.
 If IEEE 802.1X authentication was used to establish the PMKSA, the AP begins a full IEEE 802.1X authentication after association has completed.

 Upon receipt of a FILS Authentication frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs and whether the AKM in the cached PMKSA matches the AKM in the FILS Authentication frame, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by including the PMKID in the FILS Authentication frame sent in response (see 12.12.2.3.4 AP construction of Authentication frame).
-If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame, the AP may either reply with EAP-Finish/Re-auth to continue FILS Shared Key authentication option if the non-AP STA included sufficient information for that, or the AP rejects the authentication(11ai).
+If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame or the AKM does not match, the AP may either reply with EAP-Finish/Re-auth to continue FILS Shared Key authentication option if the non-AP STA included sufficient information for that, or the AP rejects the authentication(11ai).

 If both sides assert possession of a cached PMKSA, but the 4-way handshake or FILS authentication(11ai) fails, both sides may delete the cached PMKSA for the selected PMKID.